The Ultimate Guide to Year-End Giving

 11. Create Your Collateral

-Your appeal letter will be turned into different versions for direct mail and email channels.
-But what about your other channels like social media, ad placements, your website, and press?
+Your appeal letter will be turned into different versions for your direct mail and email channels.
+But what about other channels like social media, ad placements, your website and the press?

-Be sure to create all the necessary collateral — social media posts, website banners, graphics, and videos — well in advance of the start of your campaign.
-Store them in a central location so anyone who needs to access them throughout the campaign can do so quickly and easily.
+Be sure to create all the necessary collateral (social media posts, website banners, graphics and videos) well in advance of the start of your campaign.
+Keep everything in a central location so anyone who needs to access them throughout the campaign can do so quickly and easily!

 12. Finalize Your Deadlines

-Have a final meeting with your team to finalize your timeline, important deadlines and go-live dates, and make sure everyone feels good about their roles and responsibilities.
+Have one last meeting with your team to finalize your timeline, important deadlines and go-live dates.
+Before you kick off, make sure everyone feels good about their roles and responsibilities.

-Once you’ve established your strategy and laid out your plan, it’s time to execute.
+Once you’ve established your strategy and laid out your plan, it’s time to blast off!

 To increase the impact of your launch, try implementing some of the following best practices.